-The disastrous results of Chairman Mao's policy in rural China weren't as fully known in 1959 as they were later, but he warns nevertheless of the course leading to the Chinese that India had envisioned for herself.
+The disastrous results of Chairman Mao's policy in rural China weren't fully known in Singh's time as they are now, but he warns nevertheless of the course leading ultimately to the Chinese that India had envisioned for herself.
 The word 'cooperative' which occurred as the final phase of Mao's policy was taken to be the golden mean between the Capitalist and Collectivist programs in India.
 It was to harmonize individualism with voluntary collectivization as per the second Five Year Plan, but Singh warns that the label of a 'cooperative' between members who are not economically autonomous would merely be a misnomer.
 He places much more emphasis on the similarities.
+Adequately summarised in his own words:

 "Both are joint enterprises.
 Land, labour and capital resources are pooled both in a cooperative and a collective farm, and whatever production technique can be applied to one may be equally applied to the other.
 The effect on peasants-cum-labourers constituting the farm is similar in both cases and, from the point of view of agricultural production; there is nothing to choose between them."
+15

-Aside from minor differences, the cooperative vision regresses to collectivization on the Chinese model, and "Whatever criticism applies to one applies equally to the other".
-Nevertheless, India's second Five Year Plan's insistence that "co-operative farming necessarily implies pooling of lands and joint management" at an appropriate time in the future prompts the rigorous analysis that occupies center stage for the rest of the book.
+Aside from minor differences, the cooperative vision regresses to collectivization on the Chinese model, and every criticism that applies to one applies to the other.
+Nevertheless, India's second Five Year Plan's insistence that "co-operative farming necessarily implies pooling of lands and joint management" at an appropriate time in the future prompts the vast and rigorous analysis that occupies center stage for the rest of the book.
 Before embarking on the evaluation, Singh considers it axiomatic that India's agricultural policy should be shaped by its unique natural conditions and commitments as a nation.
-Any dogmatic implementation of solutions from elsewhere, which didn't take account of these unique conditions, could not simply be copied and implemented in India.
+Any dogmatic implementation of solutions from elsewhere, which didn't take into account these unique conditions, could not simply be copied and implemented in India.